I'm a member

 Printer Friendly Version

+In November 2004, the device received FDA clearance for the following labeled indication: "the Given® Diagnostic System with the PillCamTM ESO Capsule is intended for the visualization of esophageal mucosa."
+A new model (PillCamTM ESO2 Capsule) was cleared by the FDA in June 2007.
 In September 2007, the FDA cleared the Olympus Capsule Endoscope System through the 510(k) process for “visualization of the small intestine mucosa.”
-More recent versions of both of these systems also incorporate a blood indicator feature to assist with rapid screening of intestinal lesions with bleeding potential.
+More recent versions of both systems also incorporate a blood indicator feature to assist with rapid screening of intestinal lesions with bleeding potential.

-Other indications of wireless capsule endoscopy are considered investigational, including but not limited to:
+Other indications for wireless capsule endoscopy are considered investigational, including but not limited to:

 The patency capsule is considered investigational, including use to evaluate patency of the gastrointestinal tract before wireless capsule endoscopy.